Clarity Insolvency

 Advantages

-• Flexible, with no legally fixed term
+• Flexible, with no legally fixed term or commitment

-• Creditors often freeze interest and charges
+• Creditors often agree to freeze interest and charges

-• Not on the Individual Insolvency Register
+• Not recorded on the Individual Insolvency Register

 Things to consider

-• Creditors do not have to freeze interest
+• Creditors do not have to freeze interest and charges

 Frequently asked questions